 - A loss of earnings of at least 20%; AND

 - You are able to perform some, but not all, of the substantial and material duties of your occupation; OR

-- You are not able to work full time in your occupation;
+- You cannot work full time

 Benefit Purchase Option.
 The insured must purchase at least 75 percent of eligible benefits at the time of policy issue for this no-cost rider to be added to the policy.
 With the rider, you have the option to purchase additional coverage every three years up to age 55 with evidence of financial eligibility.

 Catastrophic Disability Rider.
-This rider provides additional benefits in the event you are unable to perform at least two of the six activities for daily living; or you require “substantial supervision due to severe cognitive impairment.”
+This rider provides additional benefits in the event you are unable to perform at least two of the six activities for daily living, or you require “substantial supervision due to severe cognitive impairment.”

 Hospice Care Benefit.
 Waives the elimination period if you are under a physician-ordered plan of care for hospice services.

 Serious Illness Supplemental Benefit.
-If you are totally disabled due to cancer, stroke or heart attack an additional benefit, equal to 50 percent of the monthly benefit, will be payable for a maximum of 12 months during the life of the policy.
+If you are totally disabled due to cancer, stroke, or heart attack an additional benefit, equal to 50 percent of the monthly benefit, will be payable for a maximum of 12 months during the life of the policy.